 by Amanda Sullivan

-Editor’s Note: this article came from a Facebook post by Amanda Sullivan, and is shared with her permission.
-I found her story encouraging and inspirational, and thought other Havok Journal readers would, as well.
+This article came from a Facebook post by Amanda Sullivan and is shared with her permission.

 I went from having no feeling at all in my right leg to experiencing non-stop nerve pain for 9+ years.
 It’s difficult to sleep and concentrate with the pain.
 My right leg drags and catches on things, making me fall every day.
 I feel like my leg and my crutches are now holding me back.